Solid oak, chosen for tone, grain, and longevity.

 Sunlight moving across an oak tabletop with visible grain and hand-finished edge

-Why oak holds its place.
+Why oak earns its place.

 Strength